 “I also knew that most people were landing on our website before they would come into the salon.
 I’ve found that 90 percent of consumers still go to a salon’s website before deciding to come in, and 80 percent of the people who land on a salon’s website have never been there before.
 It was cool to identify that this would be a sweet spot to engage with people.
 By offering the survey, the software can capture the person’s information, storing their name and email, and offering the salon the opportunity to communicate with and market to the potential client,” explains Kati.

-Meet Your Stylist was such a success for her own salon that Kati has since partnered with over 125 salons and counting across North America.
+mya was such a success for her own salon that Kati has since partnered with over 125 salons and counting across North America.
 She’s especially proud of the conversion rate, which averages between 35 and 55 percent.
-Those percentages translate to at least 4 people out of 10 who have taken the survey, are actually now doing business with that salon.
+Those percentages translate to at least 4 people out of 10 who have taken the survey are actually now doing business with that salon.

 Beyond the Technique